Kintail May 2019

 At Meets a variety of activities may take place, with groups of members deciding their own options after general discussion of weather and conditions.
 Some members rock climb to a high standard, others prefer mountain routes and scrambling.
 Experience contributes to winter activities.

 The extracts below aim to show that we may or may not go out in a single group, members and guests tend to 'mix and match' depending on inclination and the weather.
 There is no 'led' activity.
 Some days are long, e.g. over 12 hours on Rum, on other days there is time to climb and enjoy a swim.
 Winter can be superb, views can be stunning or atmospheric, rain can be annoying, the midges are best avoided ......

 Over the years the Club has had a variety of Alpine meets.
-This year we were based at Saas Grund.
-There was the initial acclimatisation; walking to the Britannia Hut, up to Hohsaas 4,000m peak trail, the Jegihorn klettersteig - all over 300 m, and some cragging at Zum Kapellenweg.
+This summer we were at Saas Grund.
+Initial acclimatisation included; walking to the Britannia Hut, up to Hohsaas 4,000 m peak trail, the Jegihorn klettersteig - all over 300 m, and some cragging at Zum Kapellenweg.